ChrisQlasty/Monte-Carlo-pinhole/README.md

 ![Overview image](./src/Readme.png)

 ### LEDs configurations
-The simulator allows to choose between two configurations of LEDs highlight system.
-The angular has two explicit parameters:
+The simulator allows to choose between two configurations of LEDs highlight system.\n The angular has two explicit parameters:\n
--<b>n</b> - number of photodiodes
+-<b>n</b> - number of photodiodes\n
--<b>r</b> (radius - distance from the center of a pinhole and centers of photodiodes).
-Based upon the <b>n</b> the angle between adjacent photodiodes is calculated (360/n) and is displayed in the GUI of an app.
+-<b>r</b> (radius - distance from the center of a pinhole and centers of photodiodes).\n Based upon the <b>n</b> the angle between adjacent photodiodes is calculated (360/n) and is displayed in the GUI of an app.

 | Angular config  | Grid config |